microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-list.md

 ---
-title: "Metered Microsoft 365 APIs and services"
+title: "Metered APIs and services in Microsoft Graph"
-description: "Get a list of metered Microsoft 365 APIs and services in Microsoft Graph."
+description: "Get a list of metered APIs and services in Microsoft Graph."
 author: "JeremyKelley"
 ms.localizationpriority: high
 ms.custom: scenarios:getting-started